The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 Here’s why.

-First, the entire purpose of starting an LLC is so you can separate your personal finances from those of your business; to protect your personal assets from legal suits concerning the business.
+First, the entire purpose of starting a real estate LLC is so you can separate your personal finances from those of your business; to protect your personal assets from legal suits concerning the business.

 Therefore, using your business profits for personal reasons can be interpreted as a misuse of the LLC structure on your part.
 Your corporate veil could be legally lifted, and this would start to put your personal possessions at risk.